stackblitz/webcontainer-docs/docs/tutorial/7-add-interactivity.md

 ---
 # Add interactivity

-The terminal in your application capable to print the logs with proper formatting.
-It doesn't, however, accept user input.
-It would be nice if we could convert this experience to a real terminal which allows you to install other packages, and run different commands...
+The terminal in your application prints logs with proper formatting.
+It doesn't, however, accept user input just yet.
+It would be nice if you could convert this experience to a real terminal which would allow you to install other packages or run different commands...
 Let's get started!

 ## 1. Remove code

-Isn't the best feeling when as a developer you can remove code which isn't necessary anymore?
+Isn't it the best feeling when as a developer you get to remove code which isn't necessary anymore?
 In this step, you can remove both the `installDependencies` and `startDevServer` methods!
-You won't need them as now it's your user who will type and run the commands.
+You won't need them anymore as now it's your user who will type and run the commands.

 The only thing that you'd need to keep is the listener for the `server-ready` event, which now will look as following: